 SECTION 3: SECURITY AND IDENTIFICATION

 iPads are highly portable and subject to theft, and the iPad is the sole responsibility of the student.
 Users must take care to keep the device secure at all times and take precautions to prevent crimes of opportunity. iPads must be in the student's possession, locked in the student's locker, or otherwise secured during the school day.
 Any iPad left unattended is at risk of being stolen or damaged.
-If an iPad is found and is unclaimed, it will be taken to the media center.
+If an iPad is found and is unclaimed, it will be taken to the office or media center.
 During after-school activities, students are still expected to maintain the security of the iPad.

 The district's barcode must not be removed from the device.